EstebanGonzalez17/EstebanGonzalez17/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+💡 &nbsp;I am passionate about solving complex problems through scripts and automation in Python.
+I'm always exploring new ways to optimize workflows and develop custom solutions.\
+🐍 &nbsp;Specialties: Automation, efficient web scraping and development of tools for repetitive tasks or data analysis..\
+🌱 &nbsp;Constantly learning: Currently, I delve into topics such as Artificial Intelligence, data processing in Python and the integration of APIs for dynamic projects..\
+✍️ &nbsp;Recent projects:
+Web scraping on the price of the dollar in Venezuela (parallel and BCV).
+Automation of financial administrative tasks.
+Professional password manager.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
-I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>